-AECOM also expects its consultants, subcontractors and other third parties to be aware of and adhere to these ethical standards as described in this Code.
-If you become aware of any activity involving the conduct of these individuals that violates the principles of this Code, you must disclose it to Management, Human Resources, Ethics and Compliance Office, or In-House Counsel.
+AECOM also expects its consultants, subcontractors and other third parties to be aware of and adhere to the ethical standards described in this Code.
+If you become aware of any activity involving the conduct of these individuals that violates the principles of this Code, you must disclose it to a member of AECOM's Ethics & Compliance team, Management, Human Resources or In-House Counsel.